Lake Inle Danio (Devario auropurpureus, Inlecypris auropurpurea, Barilius auropurpureus)

 |TDS||54 - 268|

-Natural Habitat of the Lake Inle Danio
+Photos of Lake Inle Danios

 Lake Inle Danios are endemic to Lake Inle and the surrounding waters in the Shan State of Myanmar in Southeast Asia.
 Lake Inle is known for its floating islands, which many fish species appreciate as it creates an excellent place to hide from predators and search for food.
 The local people build these islands by tying plants together.
 The water in these habitats is clear and usually relatively shallow and has a very fertile, sandy substrate, although it can be dirty and muddy around the edges.